 If you were injured in a car accident in South Carolina, you probably have a million things on your mind.
 One of those issues might be your concern over your legal options for recovering compensation if another driver negligently or recklessly caused the accident.
-It’s reasonable that you might be wondering when the right time to call an attorney would be.
+It’s reasonable that you might be wondering when the right time to call a Lexington car accident attorney would be.

 Generally, it is never too early to speak with a Columbia car accident attorney about your potential lawsuit.
 Your first priority should be your health, so you should be sure to seek medical care as soon as possible after an accident.
 Once you have received treatment, your lawyer can help you with a number of issues, such as gathering information, communicating with insurance representatives, and filing your lawsuit.
 You likely only have three years from the date of the accident to file your lawsuit, and preparing your case takes time, so you should act quickly to give yourself the best chance of success.

 Our experienced South Carolina car accident attorneys are ready and willing to help you.
 If you were injured in an accident, Burriss Ridgeway Injury Lawyers can help put you on the path to financial recovery.
 To schedule your first appointment today, call our offices at (803) 451-4000.

 What Should You Do After a Car Accident in South Carolina?